steve-siegelman.jpg

 In the area of restaurant creative, Steve has created menu ideas, product names, signage, menu copy, promotional materials and advertising for Subway, iHop, Chevys, Trader Vic’s, UFood, Yan Can Restaurants, Fuzio, Pasta Pomodoro, Alioto’s, Wipeout, Park Chow and Chowders.

-On the Web, he was a co-creator of The Camping Kitchen and his web writing clients have included Kikkoman, Williams-Sonoma, Silver Trident Winery, and Clos Pegasr among many others.
+On the Web, he was a co-creator of The Camping Kitchen and his web writing clients have included Kikkoman, PALECEK, Williams-Sonoma, Silver Trident Winery, and Clos Pegas among many others.

 A serious Italophile, Steve spent a year studying in Padova during college and later returned to study art in Rome for a second year.
 He speaks Italian and owns a house in a tiny hill town in Umbria.